ACosmicWolf/discord-self-bot/README.md

 # Discord Self Bot

-A discord self bot I created for my friend
+A discord self bot created for a friend

 ## Installation